adonisjs/adonisjs.com/content/blog_posts/articles/whats-coming-next-adonisjs-6.md

 So we'll probably have an `@adonisjs/locks` package to wrap Verrou and enable first-party integration with Adonis.
 For the time being, we don't yet have any Adonis-specific features in mind, but the package will at least enable us to have an API similar to the other AdonisJS packages, reuse the redis/mysql/postgre connections defined in the `@adonisjs/redis` and `@adonisjs/lucid` config and so on.

 :::note
 In the meantime, you can already use Verrou with AdonisJS 6.
 Take a look at the [documentation](https://verrou.dev) to learn more about it.
+Same as BentoCache, just install the package and use it as you would with any other package.
 :::

 ## node ace add